ChaitanyaSaiNikith/Variable-Product-Manufacturing/README.md

 ## Acknowledgments

 Developed as part of ME500: Advanced Manufacturing, Spring 2026, Boston University.
-Special thanks to the ADML staff for lab support and infrastructure.
+Special thanks to professor Boley and to the ADML staff Adam and Caroline for lab support and infrastructure.